 I don’t think I quite reached enlightenment in that one hour, but I left feeling refreshed and calmed of any worries (for the time being at least).
 It was enough for me.

-I think, if I was able to afford unlimited classes, I would be making use of them and loving every peaceful minute.
+I think, if I were able to afford unlimited classes, I would be making use of them and loving every peaceful minute.
 It was definitely a great experience to go, and it helped me learn how much music affects me.
 I think I’ve also been a little more mindful in my day to day life since attending.
-I notice my breath, I feel the vibrations of crystals I hold or music I hear, I notice the things that give me a sense of calm.
+I notice my breath, I feel the vibrations of crystals I hold or music I hear, and I notice the things that give me a sense of calm.
 So maybe I have found my low-commitment low-cost way of bringing meditation into my life?